-- 1. It was a Time of Church Growth.
+1. It was a Time of Church Growth.
 During the 1800s the world population grew from 900 million to 1.6 billion.
 But the number of Christians grew from 208 million to 558 million.
 So in 1800 23% of the world said they were Christian.
 And in 1900 34% of the world said they were Christian.
-And in 1900 there were twice as many Catholics as there were Protestants. - 2.
-It was a Time of Protestant Missions.
-There were twice as many Catholics but by 1900 the Protestants were growing three times faster than Protestants.
-They were the ones building schools, hospitals and churches and putting translated copies of the Bible into the hands of as many people groups as possible. - 3.
-It was a Time of Evangelism.
+And in 1900 there were twice as many Catholics as there were Protestants.

+2. It was a Time of Protestant Missions.
+There

+3. It was a Time of Evangelism.
 In America most of the schools were started with the purpose of training evangelists, pastors and missionaries.
 Yale University President Timothy Dwight told his students in 1813 that if they had the will and the faith, it would be reasonable to believe that with God's help the whole world could be brought to the Savior, perhaps "not far from the year 2000."
 Charles Hodge at Princeton in 1856 said, "There are now 800 or 900 million human beings living on the earth ... if they do not believe they cannot be saved."
-In 1900 the president of Columbia University, Seth Low: "What can Christians do better, in such a time as this, then to bear their unshaken testimony to their belief that there is no other Name under heaven, whereby men must be saved, but the Name of Jesus Christ?" - 4.
-It was a Time of Women in Mission.
+In 1900 the president of Columbia University, Seth Low: "What can Christians do better, in such a time as this, then to bear their unshaken testimony to their belief that there is no other Name under heaven, whereby men must be saved, but the Name of Jesus Christ?"

+4. It was a Time of Women in Mission.
 Before 1860 it was unusual, rare for single women to go out as missionaries.
 But in 1860 the China Inland Mission and others began accepting single women just like they would accept men.
-And by 1900 there were more Protestant women missionaries (6772) worldwide then there were men (6259). - 5.
-It was a Time of Volunteers.
+And by 1900 there were more Protestant women missionaries (6772) worldwide then there were men (6259).

+5. It was a Time of Volunteers.
 In 1886 the Student Volunteer Movement began in America.
 It was during this time that independent and nondenominational mission societies began.
 And people began to voluntarily give their time and money to get involved in world missions.